NandiniJerripothula-14/mini_sql_engine/README.md

 - ORDER BY and GROUP BY
 - LIMIT clause
 - JOIN operations
-- Support for INSERT and UPDATE
+- INSERT and UPDATE support

 ---